Tips for making your music sparkle

 Start here by knocking all the faders or volume controls to zero.
 Then begin to ‘build’ the track.
 Typically you will raise the drums to a level, then the bass, and try and mesh the two together.
 These will form the backbone of the track.
 From there, introduce guitars and other instruments, and finally add in the vocals.
 This will provide a rough mix which can be amended or tweaked to your liking.
 But doesn’t everything still sound a bit jumbled…

 …which is where panning comes in.
-Panning is the practice of using the entire stereo field – i.e. left and right extremes of the stereo speakers – to find a ‘place’ for everything.
+Panning is the practice of using the entire stereo field – i.e. left and right extremes of the stereo speakers – to find a ‘place’ for everything and sort of where mixing/post-production is most readily credited for sorting out.
 A good analogy here is the orchestra.
 You won’t find a large orchestra all sat in a tiny space in the middle of the stage.
 Instead, every instrument will be spread out across the entire floor, to give the illusion of space.

 The same principle applies with home recording.
 Drums, and probably bass, will sit dead centre usually.
 Try experimenting with your guitars and other instruments though; hard panning two guitars left and right not only gives the mix space and allows the guitars to be heard clearly, it also frees up valuable air for the lower end instruments to sit.

 Taking this a step further, you can consider the practice of double-tracking certain instruments.
-Guitars work perfectly for this; try hard panning (100% left and right) two track of guitar, and then recording another two tracks and panning them to around 70% left and right.
-This will give a nice layered sound, although hark back to the advice about levels and balancing if you’re doing this as it’s easy to over-power everything if you’re not careful.
+Guitars work perfectly for this; try hard panning (100% left and right) two-track of guitar, and then recording another two tracks and panning them to around 70% left and right.
+This will give a nice layered sound, although harking back to the advice about levels and balancing if you’re doing this as it’s easy to over-power everything if you’re not careful.

 The main principle here is that every sound, be that a guitar, a piano or a crying baby, occupies an area on the frequency spectrum.
 Low pitched sounds sit at the opposite end to high pitched sounds.
 The trick for the producer is finding the natural area in which a sound sits, and removing or reducing all the non-essential frequencies.
 Similar to panning, this frees up ‘space’ for the other sounds to reside so you don’t have to many sounds competing for the same space.